-Includes understanding of the PC and its components, turning on the PC, using command-oriented, windows-based, creating and deleting files, copying and renaming files, and using appropriate measures to check for and prevent the spread of computer viruses.
-This CSP should be innate, however, you can visit Lynda.com for more details.
+Includes understanding the PC and its components, turning on the PC, using command-oriented, windows-based, creating and deleting files, copying and renaming files, and using appropriate measures to check for and prevent the spread of computer viruses.
+This CSP should be innate; however, you can visit LinkedIn Learning for more details.

 This prerequisite involves the use of basic Microsoft Excel features.
-Georgia State University’s Technology Training Workshop Excel 1 may be taken if needed.
+Georgia State's Technology Training Workshop Excel 1 may be taken if needed.

-This prerequisite includes understanding advanced spreadsheet features such as database commands and functions; creating macros; creating menu systems and developing customized applications.
-Georgia State University’s Technology Training Workshop Excel 2 may be taken if needed.
+This prerequisite includes understanding advanced spreadsheet features such as database commands and functions, creating macros, creating menu systems and developing customized applications.
+Georgia State's Technology Training Workshop Excel 2 may be taken if needed.

-This prerequisite covers loading the database software, creating databases; entering and editing data; adding and deleting records; listing, querying, and generating reports using the database; using available help screens when needed.
-Georgia State University’s Technology Training Workshop SPSS may be taken if needed.
+This prerequisite covers loading the database software, creating databases, entering and editing data, adding and deleting records, listing, querying, generating reports using the database, and using available help screens when needed.
+Georgia State Technology Training Workshop SPSS may be taken if needed.

-This prerequisite will insure the student can link databases through keys, create an input screen, and develop customized applications.
+This prerequisite will ensure the student can link databases through keys, create an input screen, and develop customized applications.
 This will be covered in the SPSS course.

 This prerequisite will covers creating and building a website by using HTML.
-Georgia State University’s Technology Training Workshop HTML & CSS may be taken if needed.
+Georgia State’s Technology Training Workshop HTML & CSS may be taken if needed.

-If you want to learn more but feel like a workshop isn’t right for you, be sure to use Lynda.com to find more resources and online training.
-Lynda.com is free to Georgia State University’s students, faculty, and staff and gives you the opportunity to make playlists, bookmark lectures, and get recommendations based on your goals, or other popular programs at Georgia State.
+If you want to learn more but feel like a workshop isn’t right for you, be sure to use LinkedIn Learning to find more resources and online training.
+LinkedIn Learning is free to Georgia State students, faculty, and staff and gives you the opportunity to make playlists, bookmark lectures, and get recommendations based on your goals, or other popular programs at Georgia State.